-All the net proceeds to the Company from the Note Offering will be used to repay a portion of the indebtedness outstanding under the Credit Agreement which was incurred to finance the Masland Acquisition, bearing a rate of interest as of June 1, 1996 of approximately 6.36%.
+All the net proceeds to the Company from the Note Offering will be used to repay (i) indebtedness outstanding under the Credit Agreement, a portion of which was incurred to finance the Masland Acquisition, and/or (ii) indebtedness outstanding under the New Credit Agreement.
+Indebtedness under the Credit Agreement and the New Credit Agreement bore a rate of interest as of July 1, 1996 of approximately 6.64%.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company -- Liquidity and Capital Resources."